TPM Agent Ecosystem

 Architecture

-The system uses a hierarchical dispatch model: one Orchestrator routes requests to specialized sub-agents based on task type.
-Model tiering matches cognitive load to cost — Opus for cross-source synthesis, Sonnet for structured/mechanical tasks.
+One Orchestrator routes requests to specialized sub-agents based on task type and pillar.
+Model tiering matches cognitive load to cost — Opus for cross-source synthesis, Sonnet for structured/mechanical transformations.
+Each agent reads a per-pillar YAML config at startup, so the same code drives both programs.

 tpm-team-lead (Orchestrator)